 A15.4.2 For reference oil tests, conduct the engineering review jointly with the TMC.
 For non-reference oil tests, optional input is available from the TMC for the engineering review.

-A15.4.3 Determine operational validity based upon the engineering review and summarize the decision in the comment section on the appropriate form.
+A15.4.3 Determine operational validity based upon the engineering review and summarize the decision in the comment section on the appropriate report form.
 It may be helpful to include any supporting documentation at the end of the test report.
 The final decision regarding operational validity rests with the laboratory.

 APPENDIX